 in the browser, you might need to check whether the current environment supports FIB Native Bridge or not.

-app is embedded as FIB App in App, otherwise it'll return false
+app is embedded as FIB App in App, otherwise it'll return false.

-When you want to send an event to the native app, you can use the window.FIBNativeBridge.sendMessage
+When you want to send an event to the native app, you can use the window.FIBNativeBridge.sendMessage object:

-The Native app can send events to your app as well, when you're expecting such events and want to handle them, you can use the window.FIBNativeBridge.addEventListener
+The Native app can send events to your app as well, when you're expecting such events and want to handle them, you can use the window.FIBNativeBridge.addEventListener method:

 Checkout Single Sign on to authenticate your users and use Payment API to create FIB transactions.